decretist/Dissertation/Chapter2/chapter2.markdown

 [40] Winroth, *The Making of Gratian’s Decretum*, 15, 70.

 [41] "Gratian rarely took his rubrics from earlier collections.
 Rather he created his own ..."
-(Eichbauer, “St. Gall Stiftsbibliothek 673 and the Early Redactions of Gratian’s Decretum,” 107)
+Eichbauer, “St. Gall Stiftsbibliothek 673 and the Early Redactions of Gratian’s Decretum”, 107.

 [42] Gratian is known to have used Alger as both a source, especially in C.1, and, to some extent, as a methodological model.
 (Winroth, *The Making of Gratian’s Decretum*, 17, 39, 144).
-See Robert Kretzschmar's edition, (*Alger von Lüttichs Traktat "De misericordia et iustitia": ein kanonistischer Konkordanzversuch aus der Zeit des Investiturstreits:
-Untersuchungen und Edition*, Quellen und Forschungen zum Recht im Mittalter, Bd.
-2 (Sigmaringen: J. Thorbecke, 1985)).
-Somewhat confusingly for Gratian scholars, Kretzschmar uses regular typeface for Alger's *dicta* and italics for the canons, the opposite of the convention adopted by Friedberg and maintained by Winroth.
+Somewhat confusingly for Gratian scholars, Robert Kretzschmar's edition of *De misericordia et iustitia* uses regular typeface for Alger's *dicta* and italics for the canons, the opposite of the convention adopted by Friedberg and maintained by Winroth.
+See Robert Kretzschmar, *Alger von Lüttichs Traktat "De misericordia et iustitia": ein kanonistischer Konkordanzversuch aus der Zeit des Investiturstreits: Untersuchungen und Edition*, Quellen und Forschungen zum Recht im Mittalter, Bd.
+2 (Sigmaringen: J. Thorbecke, 1985).

 [43] Winroth, *The Making of Gratian’s Decretum*, 187.

-[44] Rufinus and Stephen of Tournai describe the tripartite division in exactly the same words: "librum suum in tribus partibus distinguit, quarum primam ministeriis, secundam negotiis, tertiam ecclesiasticis deputat sacramentis."
-(Heinrich Singer, *Summa Decretorum* (Aalen :
+[44] Rufinus and Stephen of Tournai describe the tripartite division in exactly the same words. **Rufinus:** "*librum suum in tribus partibus distinguit, quarum primam ministeriis, secundam negotiis, tertiam ecclesiasticis deputat sacramentis.*" Heinrich Singer, *Summa Decretorum* (Aalen : Paderborn: Scientia Verlag ; F. Schöningh, 1963), 5.
-Paderborn: Scientia Verlag ; F. Schöningh, 1963), 5) "he divides his book into three parts, the first of which he devotes to ecclesiastical ministries, the second to \[ecclesiastical\] business, and the third to ecclesiastical sacraments."
-(Somerville and Brasington, *Prefaces to Canon Law Books in Latin Christianity*, 192–93) (Rufinus) "Harum primam ministeriis, secundam negotiis, tertiam ecclesiasticis deputat sacramentis."
-(Schulte, *Die summa über das Decretum Gratiani*, 6) "The first of these parts is devoted to ecclesiastical ministries, the second to ecclesiastical problems, the third to ecclesiastical sacraments."
+("\[H\]e divides his book into three parts, the first of which he devotes to ecclesiastical ministries, the second to \[ecclesiastical\] business, and the third to ecclesiastical sacraments.")
+Somerville and Brasington, *Prefaces to Canon Law Books in Latin Christianity*, 192-193. **Stephen of Tournai:** "*Harum primam ministeriis, secundam negotiis, tertiam ecclesiasticis deputat sacramentis.*" Schulte, *Die summa über das Decretum Gratiani*, 6. ("The first of these parts is devoted to ecclesiastical ministries, the second to ecclesiastical problems, the third to ecclesiastical sacraments.")
+Somerville and Brasington, *Prefaces to Canon Law Books in Latin Christianity*, 201.
-(Somerville and Brasington, *Prefaces to Canon Law Books in Latin Christianity*, 201) (Stephen of Tournai) (Brasington translated the preface of Rufinus, Somerville that of Stephen of Tournai.
-(Somerville and Brasington, *Prefaces to Canon Law Books in Latin Christianity*, vii).
+(Brasington translated the preface of Rufinus, Somerville that of Stephen of Tournai.
+Somerville and Brasington, *Prefaces to Canon Law Books in Latin Christianity*, vii.
 There is no indication as to why Somerville chose to translate *negotiis* as "problems" rather than "business".)

 Given the probable dates of the *summae* of Rufinus (1164) and Stephen of Tournai (1165/66), it is just possible that Stephen got the wording